Stars, Cells, and God

 Disclaimer: Reasons to Believe is expressing our Christian beliefs on the issues of gender identity in the intersection of science and faith, as it’s an important discussion and many people have valid questions.

-This research showcases the expertise of select members of the Reasons to Believe Scholar Community on matters of gender identity.
+This research showcases the expertise of select members of the RTB Scholar Community on matters of gender identity.
 RTB is not offering medical or other professional advice.
-Individuals still need to consult with their own physicians, psychologists, psychiatrists, etc. Our desire is to see everyone make informed, educated decisions.
+People need to consult with their own physicians, psychologists, psychiatrists, etc. We want to see everyone make informed, educated decisions.

 Links and Resources: